Remote Training Options are in Development!

 The course concludes with a hands-on practicum where candidates develop

 an asset management plan for their own organizations.

 Candidates could work at nonprofits, for-profits, syndicators, investors, lenders, Housing Finance Agencies, Public Housing Authorities and government.

 Prerequisite: The Asset Management Specialist designation.

-Candidates will take 4 courses at the NeighborWorks Training Institute to earn their CHAM designation:
+Candidates will take 4 remote training sessions in development to earn their CHAM designation:

 Advanced Financial Tools for Asset Managers (AM321)

 Master a range of techniques to measure the profitability of multifamily real estate and options for refinancing a property’s debt.
 Dive into LIHTC issues and concepts.